Mitali-Shandilya/Content-curation-tool-Genius_Path-/README.md

 # Content-curation-tool-Genius_Path-
-Genius_Path is a content curation tool which brings the excellent courses and tutorials available recommended by top educators and professional.
-It provides many more more amazing features which helps the students study in well structured manner and eliminate confusions due to flooded content.
+Genius_Path is a content curation tool designed to help students learn more efficiently.
+It provides quality educational material recommended by leading educators and professionals.
+The platform offers well-structured courses and tutorials equipped with resources, making it easier for students to navigate and stay focused on their learning goals.
+Genius_Path's advanced features and intuitive interface provide an immersive and engaging learning experience that enhances students' understanding and retention of the material.

 # Key Features:
   * Courses and tutorials that are well-structured and packed with useful resources